-- Explain the concept of recruitment and selection - Discuss the different sources of recruitment and selection - Describe the selection process - Examine the different selection techniques
+- Understand the recruitment and selection process - Discuss the various sources of recruitment - Describe the significance of selection process

-6.2 RECRUITMENT AND SELECTION
+6.2 MEANING OF RECRUITMENT AND SELECTION

 There are two denominators to the recruitment process.
 One is that in all cases recruitment involves locating and attracting adequate human resources to fill existing vacancies.
 The other is that recruitment is an absolutely critical management activity.
 If the right people cannot easily be identified, sooner or later there will be no tomorrow for the organization.
 No employer can survive in the absence of human resources.
 Recruitment is also an area in which there are important social and legal implications.